 - Typical duration – 10 to 30 minutes

-Regular conversation while riding will be very difficult and your breathing will be heavy, but not strained.
+Regular conversation while riding at or around your Functional Threshold Power will be very difficult and your breathing will be heavy, but not strained.
 You will be feeling ‘the burn’ and it will require concentration and mental determination to stay in this zone, so it’s usually broken down into blocks or intervals of 10 to 30 minutes.

 Zone five – VO2 max